pcaunegre/tools/README.md

   I want to filter days with more that 10 flights of 50km at Forclaz for 2022:

   extractCFD.py -deco 10 -an 2022 -minkm 50 -minfl 10 -out Forclaz2022 -html

+## tracker.py : a tool to monitor pilots and send automatically an alert if they unexpectidly stop flying

+tracker.py : parse CFD data base to extract days of flight\